 Employers can reduce healthcare costs while protecting the well-being of their workforce by motivating employees to take part in regular, moderate exercise.
 Here are some ways organizations can encourage physical activity:

 - Provide incentives.
 Offer employees credit for engaging in physical activity, such as walking a certain number of steps every week.
 Credit can be in the form of a Lifestyle Spending Account in accompaniment with a wellness platform, allowing users to earn points for practicing healthy habits which they can redeem in a virtual marketplace.

 - Encourage movement breaks as needed.
 Rather than limiting breaks to lunchtime, give employees the freedom to leave their desks for 10-15 minutes as needed to move their bodies.
 Stretch breaks and short walks throughout the day can help to avoid fatigue from being sedentary for too long, sharpening focus, increasing productivity, and improving physical health.

 - Organize active team-bonding activities.
 Center team-bonding activities around something active, like a group hike or a company volleyball game.
 Replacing the post-work happy hour with non-mandatory activities that incorporate moderate exercise will get employees moving for the fun of it.

 - Spark friendly competition.
-Implementing exercise contests or challenges can be a fun and effective way to motivate employees, as long as it’s done tactfully.
+Implementing exercise contests or wellness challenges can be a fun and effective way to motivate employees, as long as it’s done tactfully.
 It is important to ensure competition remains friendly and sensitive results or progress are kept private.

 Organizations might not be able to protect 500 million people, but they do have powerful influences over their employees.
 By providing education about the importance of exercise and encouraging movement within the workplace, organizations can help chip away at some of the deadly and costly outcomes of physical inactivity.